davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ## Requirements
-We download the official MONAI DockerHub, with the latest MONAI version.
-Please visit https://docs.monai.io/en/latest/installation.html
-Additional packages can be installed with "pip install -r requirements.txt"
+Follow the steps in "installation_commands.txt"
 *******************************************************************************
 ## Python scripts and their function

 - organize_folder_structure.py: Organize the data in the folder structure (training,validation,testing) for the network.
 Labels are resampled and resized to the corresponding image, to avoid conflicts.
+You can set here a new image resolution for the dataset.

 - init.py: List of options used to train the network.